Sunday Trading (London Olympic Games and Paralympic Games) Act 2012

 Overview

-This bill temporarily suspends restrictions on Sunday trading hours in England and Wales for the duration of the 2012 London Olympic and Paralympic Games, allowing larger shops to open for longer periods on Sundays.
-It also includes provisions to protect the rights of employees who may object to working on Sundays.
+This bill temporarily suspends restrictions on Sunday trading hours in England and Wales for the duration of the 2012 London Olympic and Paralympic Games.
+It also addresses the employment rights of shop workers during this period, allowing them to opt out of Sunday work with a shorter notice period.

 Description